-This time the spotlight will be shining on Guppy, an aquatic survival game in which you get to play as… wait for it… a fish!
-Quite the agile little fella too.
+This time the spotlight will be shining on Guppy, an aquatic survival game in which you get to play as a fish.
+Quite the agile little fella, too.
 So, what say we help it escape the cold emptiness of Greenlight limbo, eh?

 Guppy is a 2D watercolor fish simulation that tries to replicate the way fish propel themselves through the water, moving their tail left and right.
 Venture carefully into the open in search of food, hide in the shade of lilies to avoid predators and swim with friendly schools of fish.
 Try not to get eaten.